On this page:

 Kevin’s the go-to person when it comes to adapting training to keep it engaging and applicable to real world scenarios.

-The Department of Environment Land Water and Planning (DELWP) came to Kevin to implement specific changes to coursework was needed when for chainsaw operators working in close proximity to heavy machinery.
+The Department of Environment Land Water and Planning (DELWP) came to Kevin to implement specific changes to needed coursework for chainsaw operators working in close proximity to heavy machinery.

 His crucial work has helped make TAFE Gippsland a leading provider for forestry management and timber training.